Primordial non-Gaussianities from inflation

-This derivation will be developed in several stages, each of a successively greater complexity.
-The first will analyze how the background evolves during inflation, and it will also introduce a few dimensionless parameters associated with this background, before proceeding to a calculation of the quadratic action for the fluctuations and the resulting behavior for the two-point function.
-This calculation of the two-point function will also define a set of coordinates and a general method that will be used in these notes to describe the quantum fluctuations about the background.
-Only once the method that is used to describe the fluctuations has been illustrated for the quadratic terms will the full calculation of the cubic terms finally begin.
+This derivation will be developed in several stages, building up to the full calculation of the three-point function.
+The first stage analyses how the background evolves during inflation, and it introduces a few dimensionless parameters associated with this background, before proceeding to the calculation of the quadratic action for the fluctuations and the resulting behaviour for the two-point function.
+This calculation of the two-point function defines a set of coordinates and the general method that will be used in these notes to describe the quantum fluctuations about the background.
+Once the method that will be used to describe the fluctuations has been illustrated for the quadratic terms, the full calculation of the cubic terms and the three-point function that results from them will finally begin.

-While deriving this standard prediction, along the way it will be necessary to make various assumptions about the properties of the universe during inflation and about what constitutes a `well behaved' theoretical description of a quantum field theory in an expanding background.
-As long as these assumptions are part of a sound and consistent framework, there is nothing inherently wrong about adopting them---but they are assumptions all the same, and they might not necessarily hold in the actual universe.
-It is therefore always a good practice to be a little wary about what ideas are believed to hold during an era so far removed from what can be tested directly; at the very least, any such assumptions ought to be stated openly and clearly whenever they are made.
 24truept

 {\bf I. THE BACKGROUND} 9truept